 Papillon Enterprise is " a socially & ecologically conscious business with a mission of stimulating the Haitian economy by exporting and marketing Haitian artisan goods.
 We are creating jobs for mothers & fathers who don’t want to have to abandon their children to an orphanage because they can’t feed them."
 Check out their video here.

-Ten Thousand Villages started 65 years ago partnered with the Mennonite Central Committee to "provide sustainable economic opportunities for artisans in developing countries by creating a viable marketplace for their products in North America."
+Ten Thousand Villages started in 1946, partnered with the Mennonite Central Committee to "provide sustainable economic opportunities for artisans in developing countries by creating a viable marketplace for their products in North America."
 Today they work with thousands of artisans in 38 countries.
 Watch their videos here.

 Pal Craftaid is "a volunteer, non-profit ministry of compassion, hope, and healing for all Palestinians."
 They help Palestinian artisans find a market for their goods.